16. Environments and evaluation (*)#

 ## <environment: namespace:rpackagedemo>

-All functions defined in a package have the corresponding package namespace as their associated environment.
+All functions defined in a package have the corresponding namespace as their associated environment.
 As a consequence, bamboo can refer to prepare_message directly.

 (e <- parent.env(e))

-## <environment: 0x558883e3ab38>
+## <environment: 0x55e0d2d48380>

 ## attr(,"name")